Zeldovich pancakes in observational data are cold: Introduction

 \section{Introduction}

 Our current understanding of the Universe, in the form of the standard cosmological model, predicts that there are a number of different types of structures to be found in the universe.
 Tiny perturbations in the matter density in the early universe will, under the influence of the force of gravity, evolve into various structures~\citep{Bond1996}.
-The early universe has a uniform three dimensional distribution, which, due to these perturbations, will collapse first in one dimension and form two dimensional sheets, so called Zeldovich pancakes~\citep{Zeldovich1970}.
+The early universe has an almost uniform three dimensional distribution, and a given perturbation on some scale will collapse first in one dimension and form two dimensional sheets (full of substructures), so called Zeldovich pancakes~\citep{Zeldovich1970}.
 These pancakes will then collapse in the other dimensions, forming filaments, galaxy clusters and groups.

 As such, we would expect a universe filled with clusters of galaxies interlinked or fed by filaments and pancakes, not unlike the cosmic web seen from numerical simulations~\citep{Springel2005}.
 Galaxies and clusters of galaxies are easy to observe, but filaments, and especially pancakes, are more difficult to observe.
 The reason for this is, that they are considerably more diffuse and can be difficult to pick out from the average density of the Universe, as they are only slightly more dense~\citep{AragonCalvo2010a,Shandarin2012}.